Speculation Tax Exempt Region!

-Located in Central Saanich, an area often referred to as "The Provence of Vancouver Island", this semi-rural community of hobby/working farms and vineyards is home to Canada’s most temperate climate.
+Located in Central Saanich; a semi-rural community of hobby/working farms and vineyards with Canada's most temperate climate.

-This development represents a last of its kind opportunity in Southern BC, likely never available again in its present untouched, pristine state.
+This represents a last of its kind opportunity in South BC; likely never available again in present untouched, pristine state.

 Surrounded by the Pacific Ocean, the Strait of Georgia and the Inside Passage, Vancouver Island is known as “the Hawaii of the North”.
 With its vast wilderness, picturesque peaks, and temperate climate, this stunning locale is a paradise for those seeking serenity and natural beauty.
 A breadth of lifestyles are available here from charming coastal communities and pastoral estates, to busy urban centres.